bumble-beed/holbertonschool-printf/README.md

 ## Requirements
 - All your files will be compiled on Ubuntu 20.04 LTS
+- _printf needs to return an int (character count)
+- _printf needs to handle %d and %i
+- _printf needs to handle %u
+- _printf needs to handle negative numbers with %d
 - All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory
 - Follows Betty style and checked using betty-style.pl and betty-doc.pl